Sin senos sí hay paraíso: Season 2 (2017)

 The second season tells the story and the return of Catalina Santana (Carmen Villalobos), the eldest daughter of Doña Hilda Santana (Catherine Siachoque).
-Catalina was hiding for 20 years after allegedly being murdered, but actually worked as a TEA agent.
+Catalina was hiding for 20 years after allegedly being murdered, but actually worked as a DEA agent.
 During all the years of her supposed disappearance, she made her life next to Santiago Sanín (Roberto Manrique) a doctor with whom she had two children Mariana (Stephania Duque) and Sebastián (Johan Esteban Díaz).
 During her return Catalina is trapped in a world of feeling and guilt for her family, since her return would cause great tragedies and dislikes, especially in Albeiro (Fabián Ríos) who was previously her boyfriend, and for whom she will not know if she still feels something and her mother; who left her and cheated with Albeiro.
 Catalina meets her other sister Catalina Marín Santana (Carolina Gaitán) and her boyfriend Hernán Dario (Juan Pablo Urrego), with whom she joins to end with La Diabla (Majida Issa) and her daughter Daniela (Johanna Fadul), who will do everything possible to destroy the Santana family.

 Season 3 (2018)

 The time has come to choose the most beautiful girl in the region.
 The catwalk has become a battlefield.
 The support of the Marín family towards Catalina La Pequeña (Carolina Gaitán) and Yésica Beltrán (Majida Issa) towards her daughter is immense since she is willing to do anything to see her daughter Daniela (Johanna Fadul) crowned as queen of the region.
 Yésica, who attends the event in disguise of her sister, has come in contact with the juries and seeks to bribe them to tilt their vote in favor of Daniela.
-But Catalina La Pequeña one stands out not only for her beauty but for her intelligence.
+But Catalina La Pequeña stands out not only for her beauty but for her intelligence.
 The result of this contest will define the course of their lives.
 The relationship of Catalina La Pequeña and Hernán Darío (Juan Pablo Urrego) is threatened by Mariana's obsession.
 She will give birth to a beautiful girl and continue to claim that she is the daughter of Hernán Darío.
 Catalina La Pequeña doubt of the paternity of Hernán Darío and will do everything in his power to decipher the identity of the true father.
 It will not be an easy battle and Mariana will do everything possible to snatch the love of her life to Catalina La Pequeña.

 On the other hand, the fearsome curse of the witch Abigail materializes.
 Catalina La Grande (Carmen Villalobos) and her friends know that their daughters are in danger.
 Adriana, Vanessa's daughter died, as did Martina, Paola's daughter, and now Catalina La Grande will have to redouble her efforts to take care of Mariana, while Ximena will take care of the steps of her daughter, Valentina.
 In this battle against evil they will have many allies but there is no lack of enemies.